munificent/craftinginterpreters/book/introduction.md

 ## How the Book is Organized

 This book is broken into three parts.
 You're reading the first one now.
-It's a couple of chapters to get you oriented, teach you some of the lingo language hackers use, and introduce you to Lox, the language we'll be implementing.
+It's a couple of chapters to get you oriented, teach you some of the lingo that language hackers use, and introduce you to Lox, the language we'll be implementing.

 Each of the other two parts builds one complete Lox interpreter.
-Within those parts, each chapter is structured the same.
-Every one takes a single language feature, teaches you the concepts behind it, and walks through an implementation of it.
+Within those parts, each chapter is structured the same way.
+The chapter takes a single language feature, teaches you the concepts behind it, and walks through an implementation.

-It took a good bit of trial and error on my part, but I managed to carve up the two interpreters into chapter-sized chunks so that each builds on the previous ones.
-From the very first chapter, you'll have a program you can run and play with.
+It took a good bit of trial and error on my part, but I managed to carve up the two interpreters into chapter-sized chunks that build on the previous chapters but require nothing from later ones.
+From the very first chapter, you'll have a working program you can run and play with.
 With each passing chapter, it grows increasingly full-featured until you eventually have a complete language.

 Aside from copious, scintillating English prose, chapters have a few other delightful facets: